spryker/spryker-docs/docs/scos/dev/troubleshooting/troubleshooting-performance-issues/troubleshooting-performance-issues.md

 ## Next steps

-1. Check that you have the latest performance releases.
-Check performance releases under [release notes](https://docs.spryker.com/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes.html).
+1. Check that you have the latest [performance releases](https://docs.spryker.com/docs/scos/user/intro-to-spryker/releases/release-notes/release-notes.html).
 2. Check that you implemented the [performance recommendations](/docs/scos/dev/guidelines/performance-guidelines/performance-guidelines.html).
 3. If your problem is still not solved, analyze profiling as follows:
   - Select the longest action under profiling.